 Water and Wastewater Impact Fees

 Water impact fees help pay for water supply, treatment facilities, pump stations and storage tanks.
 Wastewater impact fees are used toward lift stations, peak flow storage and treatment facilities.
-Fort Worth water and wastewater mains are not included in the capital improvements plan for impact fees.
+Most Fort Worth water and wastewater mains are not included in the capital improvements plan for impact fees.
 One large-diameter water transmission line and one large-wastewater collection line are included in the current calculation.

 Water and wastewater impact fees are assessed based on the size of the water meter installed.
 The size of the water tap and service line supplying the meter does not affect the amount of the impact fee charged.
 Irrigation meters must pay the water impact fee, but the wastewater impact fee does not apply.
 There are no impact fees charged on fire lines.